 In addition to SMS, the New Hampshire Family Centered Early Supports and Services (FCESS) include designated non-profit and specialized service agencies located throughout the state.
 Anyone who is concerned about an infant or toddler's development, including a parent, may make a referral to FCESS.
 The program is designed for children birth through age two who have a diagnosed, established condition that has a high probability of resulting in delay, are experiencing developmental delays, or are at risk for substantial developmental delays if supports and services are not provided.

 Family centered early supports and services are provided within a child's home or where a child spends time.
 In this way, a child and family are better able to participate and become more actively involved in their community.
 To see if your child may be eligible, view the eligibility requirements.
 For further questions, please call the New Hampshire Family Centered Early Supports and Services at (800) 852-3345, ext.
 5036 or ext.
 5122.
 The FCESS staff at the state office will be happy to help you find the contact numbers and other valuable information.

 Storage and Use of Dried Blood Spots:

-After your child’s blood has been screened for the conditions tested in the newborn screening program, there will remain a little bit of blood left on the collection card which is called a “residual dried blood spot”.
+After your child’s blood has been screened for the conditions tested in the newborn screening program, there will be a little bit of blood left on the collection card which is called a “residual dried blood spot”.
 The residual dried blood spots are retained for 6 months in New Hampshire.
 After this 6 month window, the residual dried blood spots are destroyed.
-While stored, residual dried blood spots are not permitted to be used for any other purpose other than newborn screening without written permission from the parent or guardian.
+While stored, residual dried blood spots are not permitted to be used for any other purpose other than newborn screening for that child without written permission from the parent or guardian.